DeepwaterCreations/biofrontiers-hackathon-epigenetics-mooc/README.md

 resources

-* YAML file for conda ML/NLP environment
+* conda-env-epimook.yml: YAML file for conda ML/NLP environment

 src/notebooks

-* Epigenetics-Answer-Classifier.ipynb

-* load_json.py
+* load_json.py: processes data in json format into python lists for input into spaCy and TFlearn (Epigenetics-Answer-Classifier.ipynb)

+* output_csv.py: processes data in json format into human-interpretable csv file of answers and scores

+* Epigenetics-Answer-Classifier.ipynb: spaCy and TFlearn python notebook for vectorization and neural network analysis